We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 While shopping for CBD products, you might notice some of the following terms.
 Here’s what they mean:

-Shopping for CBD products can be overwhelming, but it’s important to read a CBD product label before making a purchase.
-This will help you figure out whether you’re buying high quality CBD.
+Before making a purchase, it’s important to read CBD product labels.
+This will help you figure out whether you’re buying a high quality product.

 The FDA doesn’t test CBD products for quality, which means there are many low quality products out there.